Dizaro13/BellaBeat_Case_Study/Case_Study.md

 ### Donovan Parsons - 6/20/2021
 ## Introduction
 ***BellaBeat*** - Urška Sršen and Sando Mur founded Bellabeat, a high-tech company that manufactures health-focused smart products for women.
-Collecting data on activity, sleep, stress and reproductive health has allowed BellaBeat to create products that help women be more knowledgable about their health and habits.
+Collecting data on activity, sleep, stress and reproductive health has allowed BellaBeat to create products that help women be more knowledgeable about their health and habits.

 ## Table of contents